-The proposed landscape plan for the San Joaquin Street site shows that a total of 62 new trees will be installed on the site.
+No trees would be removed by the project.
+Existing bushes and ornamental landscaping (lawn) would be removed and replaced with landscaped areas and trees.
+The proposed landscape plan for the project show that a total of 122 new trees will be installed on the site.
 The new trees would be a minimum of 15-gallon container size at planting.
-Species to be planted are those have low or medium water requirements and the species include Red Maple, Eastern Redbud, Lavender Crape Myrtle, Sour Gum and Chinese Elm.
+Table 5 shows the proposed trees by species.